The Nissan Ariya will go on sale in 2022 as the brand’s first EV crossover.

 The Nissan Kicks is the smallest and most affordable crossover in the brand’s lineup, and after a refresh for 2021, it enter the 2022 model year with no changes.
 The Kicks has a front-wheel drivetrain, no available AWD, and is equipped with a 1.6L inline-four that develops 122 horsepower mixed with a continuously variable automatic transmission.

-An all-new Nissan Qashqai made its debut in Europe in 2021, and the company’s North American operations have yet to announce the 2022 model year vehicle in the U.S.—where’s it’s called the Nissan Rogue Sport—and in Canada.
+An all-new Nissan Qashqai made its debut in Europe in 2021, but the 2022 model year vehicle in the U.S.—where’s it’s called the Nissan Rogue Sport—and in Canada will soldier in current-generation form with no changes.
+All trim levels are equipped with a 2.0L inline-four that develops 141 horsepower, mated to a continuously variable automatic transmission and either front- or all-wheel drive.
 We can expect the new generation to cross the ocean pretty soon, although specific details aren’t available yet.
 In Europe, the Qashqai is equipped with turbocharged 1.3L engine with mild hybrid support, as well as an e-POWER system consisting of a small combustion engine with the brand’s variable compression technology.

 Redesigned for 2021, the Nissan Rogue rolls into 2022 with the availability of a new variable-compression, turbocharged 1.5L inline-three engine that develops 201 horsepower and 225 pound-feet of torque, surpassing the output and fuel economy of the 181-horspower 2.5L four that already equips the Rogue.
 A new continuously variable automatic transmission is also found in the 2022 model, and as always, AWD is optional.